acend/tekton-basics-training/content/en/docs/01_setup/_index.md

 {{% alert title="Note" color="primary" %}}This step is only needed, when you're **not** working with the Web IDE we've provided.
 The autocompletion is already installed in the Web IDE{{% /alert %}}

 If you are using the Tekton CLI on Linux or Mac OS X you can enable the autocompletion feature.
 With autocompletion it's even easier to learn the commands, subcommands and their flags.
-Last but not least it improves the productivity while using Helm.
+Last but not least it improves the productivity while using Tekton.

 The autocompletion feature can be enabled for `bash`, `zsh` and `fish`.